 Discover professional tips and little-known tricks to help your tooth fillings last

+Expert tips for taking care of your tooth fillings.
 When tooth decay gets out of hand, tooth fillings are a great way to restore your smile and protect your teeth from further breakdown.

 And dentists have trusted metal amalgam fillings to handle cavities for over a century.